-Instead of battling crowds and desperately searching for authentic Italian restaurants, our Bologna itinerary was a relaxed exploration of the city’s highlights and hidden gems.
-Unlike the day trippers from nearby Venice and Milan, having three days in Bologna allows you to savor more than just the food.
+Instead of battling crowds and desperately searching for authentic Italian restaurants, our 3 day Bologna itinerary was a relaxed exploration of the city’s highlights and hidden gems.
+Unlike the day trippers from nearby Venice and Milan, having multiple days allows you to savor more than just the food.

 From world class museums to scenic parks, there are tons of things to love about this beautiful city.
-If you are unsure about spending one day in Bologna vs. three, I hope this post convinces you to extend your visit.
+If you are unsure about spending three days in Bologna vs one, I hope this post convinces you to extend your visit.